Optimizing Cellular Data Performance

 Learn More about Boosters & Antennas:

-While it might be tempting to rely on the bars your device displays for signal strength to know how good your performance should be, bars are relatively meaningless.
+While it may be tempting to rely on the bars your device displays for signal strength to gauge how your cellular data optimization efforts are progressing, these bars are relatively meaningless.

 What really matters is that you have enough speed and reliability to accomplish what you need to do online.